Apha

 3. Choose your judge(s) from the APHA Judges Directory.

 1. Remember: Judges cannot judge within 200 miles within 30 days, nor can judges officiate 2 consecutive times at the same show or set of shows.
-View a sample Judging contract
+View a sample Judging contract on the Show Forms page

 2. Restricted Judges may be used at APHA shows where the judge will only be judging certain disciplines.
 Restricted judges are not APHA carded judges, but are APHA members who are carded in the discipline association of the classes in which they are judging (ie: USDF for Dressage, NCHA for Cutting, NRHA for Reining, NRCHA for Working Cow Horse, ARHFA for Judged Roping, USEF for Over Fences, etc)